How To Use Couples Message Boards To Improve Your Marriage

 Be wary of some websites out there, however.
 Their advice may not be the most sound, so you should research which message boards are more reliable than others.

-What are the 5 most important things in a relationship?
+What are the 5 most important qualities of a healthy relationship?

 The five most important things in any relationship, as couples in healthy marriages would say, could be empathy, communication, love, commitment, and healthy conflict.